diannejardinez/big-data-challenge/README.md

 ## Level 2

 **Objective**: Analyze whether reviews from Amazon's Vine program are trustworthy.

-In-depth Analysis was made on Outdoors dataset due to Digital Video Games not having any Vine customers documented
+### Outdoors Dataset

 **Overall Analysis**:

 Amazon's Vine program reviews should be met with caution.
 Though customers in this program may be small, their reviews are mirrored by Non-Vine customers(when looking at extreme rating scores of 5 and 1.)
+In-depth Analysis on Outdoors dataset was performed due to Digital Video Games not having any Vine customers documented.

 **Summary Analysis**: